Car Inspection in Oklahoma

-Currently, the Department of Motor Vehicles (OTC) doesn't require inspections of any type for vehicle registration or registration renewal.
+Currently, the Department of Public Safety (DPS) doesn't require inspections of any type for vehicle registration or registration renewal.
 This includes smog tests as well as safety and vehicle inspections.

 Motor vehicles play a pretty big role in the formation of smog, especially given the airborne by-products from their exhaust systems.
 These vehicle emissions and the environmental damage they cause are the main reason many states require smog checks.